 Bad Santa Costume Essentials

 How To Dress Like Bad Santa

-Step 3: Layer with a Crewneck White T-Shirt: Underneath your Santa suit, wear a crewneck white t-shirt.
-This adds a casual and slightly disheveled touch to your Bad Santa persona, giving you that effortlessly cool look.
+Step 3: Casual Underlayer - Crewneck White T-Shirt Underneath the Santa suit, wear a crewneck white t-shirt.
+This simple addition lends a casual, slightly unkempt vibe, perfect for the Bad Santa look.

 Bad Santa Cosplay